 Toothaches can range from the feeling of sensitivity to being excruciatingly painful if decay has set in, the pulp has become infected, or you have an abscess forming in your jaw.
-So we’d like to write this post to remind you to brush, floss, and go to regular dental visit to avoid tooth pain at all cost.
+So we’d like to write this post to remind you to brush, floss, and go to regular dental visits to avoid tooth pain at all costs.
 If you can do those 3 things, your quality of life and health will be much improved now and in the future.

 TOOTH DECAY GROWS QUICKLY

 The symptoms of tooth decay are not always immediately detectable by the human eye.
 If your dentist finds a cavity, you don’t have a few months before you have to get it fixed.
 If the cavity is still small then you lucked out, our dentist will be able to repair it without having to remove a lot of the tooth.
 If left unchecked, a cavity can spread quickly and lead to irreversible decay that might break your tooth or worse.

 When a cavity is allowed to grow, the amount of tooth that will have to be removed also grows.
 The cavity will eventually spread into the pulp of the tooth.
 When this occurs, the chances of the tooth breaking after biting into food greatly increase.
 The infection will also eventually spread from the pulp of the tooth to the root and then the jaw bone.
 Your body will try to fight the infection and create an abscess that could lead to other health complications.
 The bacteria from the infection can spread through your bloodstream creating inflammation wherever it goes.

 Severe tooth decay will lead to tooth loss or tooth extraction if not properly cared for.
 Tooth extractions and dental implants can be costly and invasive.
 The best thing to do is stick to regular brushing, flossing, and dental visits to Valley Dental Care.